Systems-and-Toolchains-Fall-2024/course-project-option-i-akeman-714/README.md

     - The woman players high null ratio string columns were filled with unknown
     - For all players, string null values were filled with their columns' mode and numeric null values were filled with medians.
 - E. Data Ingestion
-  - I changed the dbtable name to `fifa.fifa_uncleaned`
+  - I changed the dbtable name to `fifa.fifa_cleaned`

 ## TASK II